ggjulio/philosophers/README.md

 Most of OS just ignore `usleep(0)`, causing your thread/process to continue.
 Leaving very few chances for other threads/processes to gain access to the ressource.
 (In other words, philo eat two times in a row...)

+Also we can't do chandy/misra algorithm for the same reason (`Philosophers don’t speak with each other`)